Uberi/University-Notes/PHIL145/PHIL145.md

 Consider the example of using numbers to represent hockey tournament rankings.
 In this case, the numbers obey distributivity, but the rankings do not - a hockey team can lose games yet still be first place.
 Therefore, the lowest number is not necessarily the best team.
 In this case, we manipulated the

+**Ordinal numbers** are natural numbers, used to represent positions/rankings.
+They are used for ordering things.

+**Cardinal numbers** are natural numbers, used to represent size.
+They are used for counting things without fractional values.

+**Nominal numbers** are numbers that are only used as a name, like postal codes or phone numbers.

 ### Percentages and Operations

 Percentages are useful for representing and comparing ratios.
 This allows us to see which ratio is higher or lower.